ahmadiehsan/personal_docs/docs/ai/fitting_problems/cross_validation.md

-# Splitting Data {Holdout} {K-Fold}
+# Cross-Validation {Holdout} {K-Fold}

 ## Description

-Splitting data means dividing a dataset into parts for training and testing a model, helping to evaluate its performance and avoid overfitting.
+Cross-Validation means dividing a dataset into parts for training and testing a model, helping to evaluate its performance and avoid overfitting.

 ## Varieties